Palladium Fantasy Role-Playing Game

 The Palladium Fantasy Role-Playing Game is a fantasy role-playing game published by Palladium Books in 1983.

 Description

 This game is set in the "Palladium world" 10,000 years after a great war between the elves and dwarves.
-Some critics noted that this game, created only a few years after Advanced Dungeons & Dragons, has many similarities.
+Some critics noted that this game, created only a few years after Advanced Dungeons & Dragons (AD&D), has many similarities.

 Character generation

 Similar to AD&D, players can choose from one of several races for their player character, including human, elf, gnome, and dwarf.
 Unlike AD&D, there are several other races players can also choose including troglodyte, kobold, goblin, orc, changeling, troll, and wolfen (a hybrid human/wolf race).

 Players then can choose from character classes that are roughly analogous to those in AD&D: Warrior, wizard, cleric, thief, etc. Similarly, alignment, hit points and experience points all work in much the same way as in AD&D.

 Character classes determine which skills are available to the character, and grant access to abilities like spellcasting.
 Characters can leave one class to pursue another.